sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 ![Unconference](https://avatars.io/twitter/devoxx)

 Devoxx is an annual community conference organized by the Belgian Java User Group.
-The conference has become the biggest Java conference in the world.
+Devoxx has become one of the best Java conference in the world.
 Devoxx sets high standards for other Java conferences.
 I believe that every Java developer must attend Devoxx at least once (and try Belgian beer).
 The conference also runs in the London, Poland, Amsterdam and Chicago.

 <br>
 [Website](https://devoxx.be){: .button rel="nofollow" }